grexrr/scavenger.LandmarkProcessor/README.md

 # 🎯 Module Objective

-This module aims to provide **dynamic generation and supplementation of landmark content** for the city scavenger hunt game.
+This module aims to provide **dynamic generation and supplementation of landmark content** for the city scavenger hunt game as a microservice.
 Its responsibilities include:

 1. Automatically generating new landmarks and riddles based on external data (e.g. OpenStreetMap POIs) or game requests.